 Removing page breaks in Excel 2013 is done at the worksheet level.
 If you wish to remove page breaks from multiple worksheets, then you will need to do so to each sheet individually.

 There are many settings in Microsoft Excel 2013 that can affect the way your spreadsheet prints.
-One settings that is commonly adjusted are the gridlines or borders that visibly separate your cells.
+One setting that is commonly adjusted is the gridlines or borders that visibly separate your cells.
 Learn how to print without cell borders or gridlines in Excel 2013 and see both of the settings that can affect the printed lines.